Skip to content

 Nunome Oval Bento Box

-Lightweight and portable, a bento is ideal for enjoying a meal wherever you go.
-Whether it's a beautifully packed lunch or a simple onigiri, a bento fits seamlessly into a busy modern lifestyle.
+Easy to take along and practical to use, a bento box is made for enjoying a meal wherever you go.
+Whether it holds a beautifully arranged lunch or a single onigiri, it fits naturally into everyday routines.

 A Reflection of Japanese Culture and Tradition

-Bento carries deep cultural meaning and historical background.
+Bento boxes carry deep cultural meaning and historical background.
 It reflects regional identity and offers a glimpse into Japanese traditions and everyday life through its diverse food culture.

 A typical Japanese bento features fluffy steamed rice or rice balls (onigiri) as its main staple.